pingcap/docs/dev/reference/mysql-compatibility.md

     - `STATS_AUTO_RECALC/STATS_SAMPLE_PAGES`
     - `SECONDARY_ENGINE`
     - `ENCRYPTION`
-Table Partition does not support the following syntax:
+The following Table Partitions are not supported in syntax:
     - `PARTITION BY LIST`
     - `PARTITION BY KEY`
     - `SUBPARTITION`